LeeTovetz/Calculator-Project/README.md

 If the user enters unsuitable numbers, the application throws an exception and terminates.
 If the user enters a string that does not match one of the arithmetic operations described above, the application throws an exception and exits.
 The result of the division operation is an integer, the remainder is discarded.
 The result of the calculator with arabic numbers can be negative numbers and zero.
-The result of the calculator with Roman numbers can only be positive numbers, if the result is less than one, an exception is thrown
+The result of the calculator with Roman numbers can only be positive numbers, if the result is less than one, an exception is thrown.<br>

-An example of how a program works:
+An example of how a program works:<br>
 Input:
 1 + 2